skypeter1/VideoSearcher/README.md

 # Video Searcher

 This project is a testing of my skills in js
-The app uses Angulajs,Grunt,Bower,Bootstrap,HTML5 etc, and it's kickstarted by Yeoman.
+The app uses Angulajs,Grunt,Bower,Bootstrap,HTML5,Compass etc, and it's kickstarted by Yeoman.

-# Instructions
+## Instructions

 First you got to have [NodeJS](http://nodejs.org/download/) Installed

 Then install npm an bower

-in linux with
+on linux with

-`sudo npm install`
+`npm install`
+`npm install -g bower`
 `bower install`

 on Windows